phac-nml/beave/README.md

 # Troubleshooting

-- There may be issues with the Python build system, please create a GitHub issue for any issues identified.
+- If you encounter any issues installing or running the program, please create a GitHub issue for any issues identified.

 - If there are duplicate identifiers with different profiles.
-The distance between the two values will still be reported as no duplicate detection is performed currently.
+The distance between the two values will still be reported, as no duplicate detection is performed currently.
 Future iterations may add this functionality.

 - `-ffast-math` is enabled during compilation to prevent sub-normals.
-This leads to some error in floating point operations, the affect of this is being evaluated and this compiler flag may be removed after further testing is performed.
+This leads to some error in floating point operations, the affect of this is being evaluated and this compiler flag may be removed in the future.

 # Contact